turingschool/gear-up/microaggressions_update.md

 * Does this sound like Turing? *

-## Interruping Microagressions (5 min)
+## Interruping Microaggressions (5 min)

 Pair Share:

-* What is challenging about interrupting microagressions?
+* What is challenging about interrupting microaggressions?

-Challenges to interrupting microagressions (in addition to the ones the group discusses):
+Challenges to interrupting microaggressions (in addition to the ones the group discusses):

 	Lack of power or privilege